 Then there are the fears that keep us from progressing in life.

 Fear of failure makes us not even try.
 Fear of what others think leads to dangerous conformity.
 Fear of rejection prevents relationships from blossoming.
 Fear of the future causes staunch routine and vehement resistance to change.
 Fear of what might happen motivates many to seek relationship-damaging control.
 These fears I know well either through observation and/or personal experience.
-How about you?

 The Bible says numerous times — someone counted 365 times, one for every day of the year — to not be afraid.
 God obviously knew fear would be a stumbling block, so he gave an abundance of encouragement for overcoming it.